 Configuring NVIDIA Runtime If the NVIDIA runtime is not showing up or you're experiencing issues, try the following:

-1. Configure the NVIDIA Container Toolkit runtime: sudo nvidia-ctk runtime configure --runtime=docker
+1. Configure the NVIDIA Container Toolkit runtime: sudo nvidia-ctk runtime configure --runtime=docker --set-as-default

 2. Restart the Docker service: sudo systemctl restart docker